- Demonstrate organisational commitment to support staff member's mental health needs

 - Evidence employee engagement and supportive culture

 Mental Health Aware

-The accreditation scheme for mental health aware businesses, organisations, charities, employers, small businesses, universities, schools and colleges….
+The independent accreditation scheme for successful mental health aware organisations.

 Three Core Elements

 Based on guidance from organisations like NICE, ACAS or the Mental Health Foundation, there are three core elements to a mental health aware organisation recognised by the Mental Health Tick:

 A mentally healthy organisation is one that recognises the importance of mental health and wellbeing across the organisation.
 It is not just the responsibility of Health and Safety or Occupational Health, there is an organisation-wide strategy in place.

 It takes action from the top down to set the values, ethos and culture of the organisation and make it alright to recognise the full spectrum of mental health (from good wellbeing down).
 Right culture and access to a support network enables people to talk about their experiences and receive the help that they need.